bronnie313/real-time-search-box/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [Real-Time Analytic Search Box] <a name="about-project"></a>
+# 📖 Real-Time Analytic Search Box <a name="about-project"></a>

-This is a Rails + Vanilla JS real-time search box project that records the user's input in real-time and displays analytics and trends regarding what people are searching for the most.
+This is a Rails + Vanilla JS real-time search box project that records the user's input in real time and displays analytics and trends regarding what people are searching for the most.

 ## 🛠 Built With <a name="built-with"></a>